kodus/sentry/README.md

   * Reports PHP and OS versions, server name, site name, etc.
   * Severity of `ErrorException` mappings identical to the official (2.0) client.

+Non-features:

-*Bring your own error-handler:* this package doesn't have one, but your framework/stack/app almost certainly already does, and this should be very easy to integrate just about anywhere.
+  * No built-in error-handler: your framework/stack/app probably has one, and this client should be very easy to integrate just about anywhere.
+  * No post-data recording: scrubbing/sanitization is unreliable. (if you're willing to take the risk, the fields are there in the model, and you can implement that easily.)

 ### Usage